bencorrado/bluez-bencorrado/docs/reference/gatt-services.md

 table_of_contents: True
 ---

-# Connect with LE devices
+# Accessing GATT services

 In this example we want to connect with a LE device and explore its provided GATT services.
-The uses LE device in this example provides a number of vendor specific GATT services but also the standard battery GATT service.
+The used LE device in this example provides a number of vendor specific GATT services but also the standard battery GATT service.

-First, connect with the discovered LE device
+First, connect with the discovered LE device by using the bluetoothctl command

 ```
+$ sudo bluetoothctl
 [bluetooth]# connect 5C:31:3E:71:0C:E7
 Attempting to connect to 5C:31:3E:71:0C:E7
 [CHG] Device 5C:31:3E:71:0C:E7 Connected: yes